jennylihan/flana/README.md

 # flana

 "Flana" is an Old Norse word meaning "to wander with no purpose."
-The word eventually found its way into poet Charles Baudelaire's concept of "flânerie" which is the act of strolling, experiencing, and observing public urban life; for Baudelaire, the perfect place for that was 19th century Paris.
+This year I learned about poet Charles Baudelaire's concept of "flânerie" which is the act of strolling, experiencing, and observing public urban life; for Baudelaire, the perfect place for that was 19th century Paris.
 (Flanerie has always been coded as a white and male pastime, but I was luckily introduced to the concept of urban space observation by people who champion inclusive urban spaces @ the Human Cities Initative!)

-I want to take the joy of flanerie and commemorate (in a v small way) the public spaces I found myself in this summer.
+I want to take the joy of flanerie and commemorate (in a v small way) the public spaces I found myself in this summer, in LA.
 I know many people do this publicly via social media (Snapchat or Instagram stories, tweets), but I wanted to make this piece of personal software for only myself.

 ## feature brainstorm